The judging system in Norway

 K.I.P. – cannot be judged – fault that is obvious at the day, one that is lame, or to happy/afraid to be handled (but not aggressive).

-Junior competitionclass – Junior competition class – all Juniors with 1. prize (red) compete.
+Junior competitionclass – Junior competition class – all Juniors with Excellent (red) compete.

-4 is placed, and the judge can give the HP (“prize of Honour”) to as many, few or none he/she wants, even to the ones not placed among the placed ones.
-This is awarded to dogs that are especially promising for their age.
+4 is placed, and the judge can give the CK (“Champion Quality") to as many, few or none he/she wants.

-Youngster class (15-24 months).
-Same judging metod as the Junior class, with the HP or the CK for the ones that are worth it in Youngster competitionclass..
+Intermediate class (15-24 months).
+Same judging metod as the Junior class, with the CK for the ones that are worth it in Interm. competitionclass..

 Open class (over 15 months, but not Norwegian champions).
-Judged the same way as the Junior and Youngsters, except that HP cannot be awarded.
+Judged the same way as the Junior and Intermediate.
 The placing and awarding of the CKs are done in Open competitionclass.

 This is the class where foreign champions usually are entered.

 Champion class – for Norwegian Champions.
-One could enter a champion from another country here as well, but people usually don’t as then you aren’t competing for the CC.
+One could enter a champion from another country here as well - they will still compete for the CC in BIK (best in class) later on.

 Same way of doing things as the other classes, the ones of champion quality are awarded CK.

-At International shows – the CACIB can be awarded to the best dog that aren’t already an Int. champion, and not to dogs shown in Veteran or Junior class (due to FCI rules).
+At International shows – the CACIB can be awarded to the best dog (except if it's shown in Veteran or Junior class).
 The definition of the CACIB is a dog of such quality that it could be a champion in the breeds homeland.

 Best male compete with the best bitch for BOB and BOS.